Brian Elias: Biography

 Brian Elias was born in Bombay, India, and has lived in the U.K. since he was thirteen years old.
-After studying at the Royal College of Music he undertook private studies with Elisabeth Lutyens.
+After studying at the Royal College of Music under Humphrey Searle and Bernard Stevens he undertook private studies with Elisabeth Lutyens.
 His first major orchestral work L'Eylah was premiered at the BBC Proms in 1984.
 He has since had his works performed and recorded extensively by leading orchestras and soloists including the BBC Symphony Orchestra, the Britten Sinfonia, Jane Manning, Roderick Williams, Natalie Clein, and the Jerusalem Quartet.
 Elias collaborated with Kenneth MacMillan on his final ballet The Judas Tree, premiered in 1992 at the Royal Opera House.
 He has won two British Composer Awards - the first for his 2010 work Doubles, and the second for his 2013 work Electra Mourns.
 Elias was featured in a Wigmore Hall retrospective in April 2021.

 He has taught composition at the Royal Academy of Music and the Purcell School, and his students have included Joby Talbot and Darren Bloom.
 His works are published by Chester Music.